-- Pacifier if needed, stuffed animal/blanket (if needed for separation) - 2 Complete changes of clothes (seasonal wear) - Bib - Sippy cup or bottle - Breast milk or formula, or food cut to appropriate size - Child-sized blanket and fitted sheet if your child no longer sleeps in the crib and will be here between 12:00 P.M.- 2:00 P.M. - Sunscreen (only if you prefer a special brand otherwise, the Center will apply a generic SPF 50 UVA/UVB protection)
+- Pacifier, lovie, or stuffed animal/small blanket (if needed for separation) - 2 Complete changes of clothes (seasonal wear) - Water cup or bottle - Breast milk or formula, and/or food (cut to appropriate size) - If your child no longer sleeps in the crib and will be here between 12:00 P.M.
+2:00 P.M., please send a child-sized blanket and fitted sheet. - Sunscreen (only if you prefer a special brand otherwise, the Center will apply a generic SPF 50 UVA/UVB protection)